 Rhythm stirs our bodies.
 Tonality and melody stir our brains.
 The coming together of rhythm and melody bridges our cerebellum (the motor control, primitive little brain) and our cerebral cortex (the most evolved, most human part of our brain).
 This is how Ravel’s Bolero, Charles Parker’s “Koko,” or the Rolling Stones’ “Honkey Tonk Women” inspires us and moves us, both metaphorically and physically, exquisite unions of time and melodic space.
 It is why rock, metal, and hip-hop music are the most popular musical genres in the world and have been for the past twenty years.

 So instead of searching for a mysterious nootropic brain wonder drug from the neighborhood crack dealer, consider that simply listening to your favorite band can ignite nearly every neuron in your brain to fire all at once.

 Music increases dopamine levels which are responsible for improving moods and providing positive rewarding experiences.
 These “feel good” emotions are associated with the same response received from drugs, certain foods, sex, and caffeine.
 The intense pleasure felt is a result of the dopamine being released into your system.
 It’s why a sense of euphoria rushes over your body whenever a good tune comes on.

 Along with increased dopamine levels, Levitin claims there is reason to believe our brain state matches that of the musician who is serenading us.
 We are all expert listeners with musical brains forming a telepathic mind connection with the musician.
 We feel what the musician is feeling.
-So stay away from those depressing sad country love songs and that gangsta rap that your mom warned you about.
+So stay away from those depressing sad country love songs.

 Turn down for what